 How to Do Amazon Online Arbitrage?

-If you are still a little bit confused about how Amazon FBA business works, continue reading.
-I want to break down the process into a few simple steps:
+If you still need clarification about how Amazon FBA business works, continue reading.
+Here is the process of online arbitrage broken down into a few simple steps:

 - Before buying, identify the products you want to purchase.
 You need to analyze the data to find the best ones.
-You also need to set a criterion for yourself to make your decisions on that basis.
+You also need to set a criterion for yourself to make your decisions.

 - The next step is sourcing your items.
-You can head to a retailer website like Target or Walmart, buy sourcing lists and even hire a team to do it for you.
+You can head to a retail website like Target or Walmart, buy sourcing lists and even hire a team to do it for you.

 - List the items on Amazon.

-- Don’t forget to respond to the customers’ issues to avoid negative feedback!
+- Remember to respond to customer issues to avoid negative feedback!

 Now, after getting familiar with the general process of Amazon’s online arbitrage business, it’s time to talk about getting started.